evert/evert.github.com/_posts/2016/2016-12-14-working-with-hal-in-put.md

 Here we see the link `self`, which is the uri for this user, and the team it belongs to.
 This works pretty well.
-We made a really strong effort to absolutely _never_ expose database `id'`s anywhere in our documents, as the URL is ultimately the real identifier, and we don't want clients to start composing these urls on their own.
-The URL = the unique identifier and it would suck to have to introduce a second identifier.
+We made a really strong effort to absolutely _never_ expose database `id`'s anywhere in our documents, as the URI is ultimately the real identifier, and we don't want clients to start composing these urls on their own.
+We also don't want to create two types of unique idenfifiers (database id's and URIs) and force users to have to think about which to use in which situation.

 Adding a new user
 -----------------